apache/incubator-toree-website/documentation/advanced/developing-magics.md

 ### Other Notes ###

-There is a limitation with the current magic implementation that will force magic invocations to be case sensitive unless defined in the package _com.ibm.spark.magic.builtin_.
+There is a limitation with the current magic implementation that will force magic invocations to be case sensitive unless defined in the package _org.apache.toree.magic.builtin_.